Paveh: Demographics

+Language

+The inhabitants of Paveh are Kurds and speak Hawrami (also: Gorani).
+They follow the Shafi‘i branch of Sunni Islam.
+The first language spoken by the population in the city is mostly Gorani language, but the language that is used in schools and offices is Persian, the official language of Iran in which almost everyone in the city is fluent.

+Population

+At the time of the 2006 National Census, the city's population was 19,774 in 5,171 households.
+The following census in 2011 counted 23,704 people in 6,723 households.
+The 2016 census measured the population of the city as 25,771 people in 7,932 households.

 Geography

-Location, topography
+Location and topography

 Paveh is located in western Iran and is 112 km far from Kermanshah.
 It lies in a sub-region along the Iran-Iraq border commonly referred to as Hewraman, which is situated within the larger geographical region of Kurdistan.
 The city is considered by inhabitants of the region as the capital of Hewraman.

 Climate

 The town is encircled by fruit gardens.
 Paveh is situated along a mountainside like most cities and villages in the Hewraman region.
 Behind the city is the Shaho mountain and ahead of the city is a view of Atashgah, another mountain that was once the site of pilgrimages for ancient religions in the region.
 Among the most visited places is the Quri Qaleh caveman which is considered as the longest watery cave in the Middle East.
 The cave is located around 25 kilometers from Paveh's city center.